itsniteshh/first-program/README.md

 # first-program :partying_face:	:crossed_fingers:
-IDK anything about gitHub but I'm trying to learn and this is my first repo
+I know nothing about gitHub but I'm trying and this is my first repo

 Here are something about me: